xraypy/XrayDB/doc/python.rst

-      :func:`add_material`                    add a material (name, formula, density) to local materials database :func:`find_material`                   return a Material named tuple for a known materials :func:`xray_delta_beta`                 return anomalous index of refraction for material and energy
+      :func:`add_material`                    add a material (name, formula, density) to local materials database :func:`find_material`                   return a Material named tuple for a known materials :func:`xray_delta_beta`                 return anomalous index of refraction for material and energy :func:`ionization_potential`            return effective ionization potential for a gas, as for ion chambers
      ======================================= =======================================================================

 :mod:`xraydb` functions
 ------------------------------

+.. autofunction:: get_xraydb

 Atomic Properties
 ~~~~~~~~~~~~~~~~~~~~~~~